Is it time to consider taking steps toward diagnosis?

 © 2018 Rhythm Pharmaceuticals.
 All rights reserved.
 MC4R-C0088 December 2018.

-When to get tested for a rare genetic disease of obesity
+When to speak with your doctor about testing for a rare genetic disease of obesity

 Take this brief assessment to learn if you or someone you care for may be living with an undiagnosed rare genetic disease of obesity.